eth-applied-research-group/blog/content/post/nye-proof-specs.md

 ## First-class spec invariants

-Fortunately, Ethereum's specs are [executable](https://github.com/ethereum/execution-specs), which strengthens their reliability.
-But there's still a clear edge to having explicitly defined invariants.
+Fortunately, Ethereum's specs are [executable](https://github.com/ethereum/execution-specs), which adds to their robustness.
+But there are compelling advantages to having explicitly defined invariants as part of the specs.

 First, we get **standardized errors** for free.
 Currently, errors are a fragmented mess across clients.